 Morrow: Despite the shift from social media as an extension of vanity publishing, to being an increasingly legitimate platform for publishing and self-promotion, established mainstream publishers are still considered by many as the only qualified arbiters of what constitutes ‘good’ literature.
 As an independent writer, do you think this still holds true?

 Fox: No, and especially not so far as only.
 Especially as American publishing consolidates, a handful of tastemakers can’t always have the only line on what will resonate.
 Readers who are exploring literature in a wide way already know this—we are following particular presses, or writers, or even genres.
 We are at libraries, at bookstores, and in the modern era we are looking for interesting things on social media.
+Not only that, but we also deploy automated linkedin message to reach out to businesses through social media.
 This doesn’t meant that everyone is ignoring New York publishing, or even calling for it, but it’s not the only avenue.

 People who care about literature will always look beyond the mainstream.
 The best books I’ve read this year did not come out of the New York houses, though I can’t say that’s true for every year.